 - Dromedary camels have a single hump.

-- While Bactrian and Wild Bactrian camels have two humps.
+- Bactrian and Wild Bactrian camels have two humps.

 11. Camels Water Storage

-- Camels are capable to drink up to 53 gallons (200 liters) of water in about 3 minutes, which they store in their bloodstream.
+- Camels are capable to drink up to 53 gallons (200 liters) of water in about 3 minutes, which is stored in their bloodstream.

 - They have oval shape red blood cells (RBCs) rather than round-shaped, which make its flow easier in case of dehydration.